 Filiberto Sosa has been using PowerBuilder for 26 years since versión PB4.
 During this time his company developed an ERP System for Chains of Shoes Stores and today more tan 3000 stores run the software on a daily basis.
 He continues developing some modules of the software because he loves PowerBuilder so much and he likes to spend his free time running.

 Software Developer, Jenzabar

-Roland Smith has been a PowerBuilder developer since version 2.
-He has 45 free code examples on his website and sell several tools including PBSearch code search tool and WizSource source control.
-During the day he work on a large secondary education administration application.
+I have been a PowerBuilder developer since version 2.
+I have 45 free code examples on my website and sell several tools including PBSearch code search tool and WizSource source control.
+During the day I work on a large secondary education administration application.